mecxist/LIL_OS/README.md

    ```
    (Replace `Downloads` with wherever you saved the file)

-**Option B: Use Git (Recommended)**
+**Option B: Use Git (Highly Recommended)**
-1. **Note:** You don't need a GitHub account to clone the repository, but having one is helpful if you plan to contribute later.
-Create a free account at [github.com](https://github.com) if you'd like.
+1. **Note:** You don't need a GitHub account to clone the repository, but it's recommended that all developers familiarize tthemselves with github sooner than later.
+You can create a free account at [github.com](https://github.com).
 2. **Check if Git is installed:** Open a terminal (IDE terminal or system terminal) and run:
    ```bash
    git --version